 PROUDLY SPONSORED BY:

-Private donations made by caring individuals.
-Naming a few: Julia and Joe Todd, Janet and Andy Lubetkin, Karen Lewis, Kelly Dylla, Vivian and Tom Doorn, Kim Graves, Earl Valentine DeWald, Mandy Wright and Cheryl Chudyk.
+Private donations made by caring individuals; naming a few - Julia and Joe Todd, Janet and Andy Lubetkin, Karen Lewis, Kelly Dylla, Vivian and Tom Doorn, Kim Graves, Earl Valentine DeWald, Mandy Wright and Cheryl Chudyk.
+Also, received donations at Kirkland Arts Center Gala in 2022.